emerald-geomodelling/EmeraldTriangles/README.md

 function similar to the one in the Triangle library, that supports color attributes for vertices as well as triangle faces.

+In addition, EmeraldTriangles provides import and export functionality for

+  * LandXML (import and export, no extra columns)
+  * VTK (only export)

 # Documentation

 Documentation is provided in the form of a [jupyter notebook with